Transfer learning for high-dimensional Factor-augmented sparse linear model: Factor Augmented Transfer Learning

 \begin{assumption}[Assumption on $\mathcal{E}^{(k)}$] There exists a positive constant $c<\infty$ such that $\max_{k\in\{0\}\cup\mathcal{A}_\eta}\|\mathcal{E}^{(k)}\|_{\psi_2}\leq c$. \end{assumption}

-\begin{assumption} There exists a positive constant $C_1<\infty$ such that $\max_{k\in\{0\}\cup\mathcal{A}_\eta}\|(\boldsymbol{\Sigma}_{\boldsymbol{u}}^{\mathcal{A}_\eta})^{-1}\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}\|_1\leq C_1$, where $\boldsymbol{\Sigma}_{\boldsymbol{u}}^{\mathcal{A}_\eta}=\sum_{k\in\{0\}\cup\mathcal{A}_\eta}\alpha_k\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}$, and $\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}=\mathbb{E}[\boldsymbol{u}^{(k)}\boldsymbol{u}^{(k)\top}]$. \end{assumption}
+\begin{assumption} There exists a positive constant $C_1\!\!<\!\!\infty$ such that $\max_{k\in\{0\}\cup\mathcal{A}_\eta}\!\|(\boldsymbol{\Sigma}_{\boldsymbol{u}}^{\mathcal{A}_\eta})^{-1}\!\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}\!\|_1\\\leq\!C_1$, where $\boldsymbol{\Sigma}_{\boldsymbol{u}}^{\mathcal{A}_\eta}=\sum_{k\in\{0\}\cup\mathcal{A}_\eta}\alpha_k\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}$, and $\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}=\mathbb{E}[\boldsymbol{u}^{(k)}\boldsymbol{u}^{(k)\top}]$. \end{assumption}

 Assumption \ref{assum2} is standard and mild in high-dimensional regression models \citep{fan2024latent,zhang2017simultaneous,tian2023transfer}.
 Assumption \ref{assum3} is also commonly adopted in transfer learning settings \citep{tian2023transfer,zhang2025transfer}.
 In particular, Assumption \ref{assum3} is reasonable as it does not require exact sparsity of $(\boldsymbol{\Sigma}_{\boldsymbol{u}}^{\mathcal{A}_\eta})^{-1}\boldsymbol{\Sigma}_{\boldsymbol{u}}^{(k)}$ and is satisfied, for example, by Toeplitz-type covariance structures.
 This assumption can be further interpreted as a constraint on the heterogeneity between the target idiosyncratic component and the source idiosyncratic component; see Condition 4 in \cite{li2023transfer} for a detailed discussion.
-However, since the predicators are not sub-Gaussian if factors exist, our assumptions can be regarded as weaker conditions.
-Moreover, this assumption can be further simplified as a restriction on heterogeneity between target predictors and source predictors.
-More discussions can be found in Condition 4 of \cite{li2023transfer}.
+However, since the covariates are not sub-Gaussian if factors exist, our assumptions can be regarded as weaker conditions.
 This assumption can also be relaxed at the cost of slightly weaker estimation bounds, following arguments similar to those in Theorem 3 of \cite{tian2023transfer}.

 Now, we are ready to present our main results for the estimation error bounds of the Oracle Trans-FARM algorithm proposed in Algorithm \ref{algo1}.
-Given the transferable set $\mathcal{A}_\eta\subset\{1,\ldots,K\}$, we consider the parameter space
+Given the transferable set $\mathcal{A}_\eta\subseteq\{1,\ldots,K\}$, we consider the parameter space

 \begin{theorem} Suppose that Assumptions \ref{assum1}-\ref{assum2} hold for $k\in\{0\}\cup\mathcal{A}_\eta$ and Assumption \ref{assum3} holds.
-Assume that $\max_{k\in\{0\}\cup\mathcal{A}_\eta} n_k=O(p)$, $\eta=O(1)$, the following \eqref{eq3.1} holds for a constant $c$ small enough:
+Assume that $\max_{k\in\{0\}\cup\mathcal{A}_\eta} n_k=O(p)$, $\eta=O(1)$, the following \eqref{eq3.5} holds for a constant $c$ small enough:

 and \begin{small}